Regulated Retail Electricity Prices 2014-15

-On 22 February 2013, the Authority released its Draft Determination on regulated retail electricity prices for 2013-14.
-The Authority followed the same approach introduced in 2012-13 and based prices on an N + R cost build-up approach where the N (network) component is treated as a pass-through and the R (energy and retail) component is determined by the Authority.
+On 11 December 2014, the QCA released its Draft Determination on regulated retail electricity prices for 2014-15.
+The QCA has continued to base prices on an N + R cost build-up approach where the N (network) component is treated as a pass-through and the R (energy and retail) component is determined by the QCA.

-The Draft Determination, the draft report on energy purchase costs from the Authority's consultant (ACIL Tasman) and data files relating to the modelling of energy costs can be downloaded below, along with fact sheets for customers to help them understand the outcomes of the Draft Determination.
+The Draft Determination, the draft report on energy purchase costs from the QCA’s consultant (ACIL Allen) and data files relating to the modelling of energy costs are below, along with fact sheets which help to explain the Draft Determination.

-Submissions in response to the Draft Determination closed on 22 March 2013.
+Submissions in response to the Draft Determination close on 28 February 2014.

 Draft Decision Data